 When ChatGPT provides an answer to a question, it will not immediately provide a reference for where the information came from.
 This is because it is pulling predictive language from a wide variety of places, so the information usually doesn't come from a single source.
 Because of this, you typically cannot trace the response back to a single parent source or know where the information came from.

 Yes, when prompted, ChatGPT can provide references.
 However, these references may not be where the information actually came from and - more importantly - may not be for real sources.
 Despite sounding plausible, ChatGPT can easily hallucinate citations.
+This can be an issue with other generative AI tools, like Bard, as well.

 For example, ChatGPT provided this citation and summary in response to a prompt about needing an academic journal article on the topic of amphetamine use and social determinants of health: